dali99/dandellion-xyz/content/pages/about.md

 My favorite programming language is Rust, but I really want to learn Haskell as well.

-Of course I play video games as well, though mostly Minecraft and Dota 2!
+Of course I play video games, though mostly Minecraft and Dota 2!
 I enjoy listening to music, watching movies and Anime, and playing boardgames.

 Bonus point if you know what my avatar refers to!